 Qassim fled to an al-Qaida guest house and then to the Tora Bora region when the front lines broke — a move that, according to the ruling, made him “present for a nighttime visit from Osama bin Laden.”

-A detainee profile on Qassim that the government published in 2008 describes his behavior at Guantanamo as hostile, with 113 disciplinary infractions including multiple incidents of assault such as kicking at guards while they tried to move him.
+A detainee profile on Qassim from the government describes his behavior at Guantanamo as hostile, with 113 disciplinary infractions including multiple incidents of assault such as kicking at guards while they tried to move him.

 As for the evidence supporting Qassim’s detention, the government has claimed for years that its materials are classified.